Cavs Rumors: Latest Buzz on LeBron James, Kawhi Leonard Trade and More

 Perkins played a grand total of 15 minutes for the Cavaliers last season.
 He didn't play at all the year before.
 This is clearly a move that simply gives them the flexibility to match salaries in a trade later on.

-McMenamin also points that this is a sign that Gilbert is able to open up the pocketbook to keep this team competitive.
-Perkins contract takes the team deeper into the Luxury Tax and there won't be a payout for the team on the floor.
+McMenamin also said this is a sign that Gilbert is able to open up the pocketbook to keep this team competitive.
+Perkins contract takes the team deeper into the Luxury Tax, and there won't be a payout for the team on the floor.

-It's the kind of move that could turn out to be a waste of time, or a small move that ends up allowing them to bring in a big time talent.
+It's the kind of move that could either turn out to be a waste of time or end up allowing them to bring in a big-time talent.

 Like everything else, we'll have to wait until James decides to see if it even matters.